waku-org/nwaku/docs/operators/how-to/run-with-rln.md

-# Quickstart: Running a nwaku node with Rate Limiting Enabled (waku-rln-relay)
+# How to run spam prevention on your nwaku node (RLN)

 This guide explains how to run a nwaku node with RLN (Rate Limiting Nullifier) enabled.